Isutzu/notes/notes-site/notesmd/Android.md

 **shortcut keys**
 <div style="background-color:#bef4df">

--  ``cmd + B `` press this key combination after placing he cursor in a resource declaration(string,color,etc) and it will take you to the folder where the
-resource was declared.
+-  `cmd + B` press this key combination after placing he cursor in a resource declaration(string,color,etc) and it will take you to the folder where the resource was declared.

+- `option + return` extract hard coded string and create a recource string

+- `cmd + click` jump to the file that is pointed byt the cursor.

-- `` option + enter`` create a string resource from a hard coded string.
+- `option + enter` create a string resource from a hard coded string.

-- ``ctrl + space`` place cursor on the method and click this keys to show the parameters and documentation.
+- `ctrl + space` place cursor on the method and click this keys to show the parameters and documentation.

 </div>

 **Notes**